rafay99-epic/Astro-Portfolio-Blog/src/content/projects/Immune-Defenders.md

 - **Genre**: Dodge obstacle game
 - **Fast-Paced Gameplay**: The game challenges your reflexes with quick, action-packed gameplay.
 - **Engaging Soundtrack**: The game is accompanied by an exciting soundtrack that complements the pace and keeps you immersed.
-- **Unity 2D**: The game is built using Unity’s 2D engine, providing smooth and responsive gameplay.
+- **Unity 2D**: The game is built using Unity's 2D engine, providing smooth and responsive gameplay.
 - **C# Programming Language**: All the game mechanics are written in **C#**, showcasing the power of the language in game development.

 ### 🛠️ Tech Stack

 The game was built using the following technologies:

-- **Unity 2D**: Unity’s 2D engine provides the flexibility needed for building fast-paced games with excellent performance.
+- **Unity 2D**: Unity's 2D engine provides the flexibility needed for building fast-paced games with excellent performance.
 - **C#**: The primary programming language used to develop the game mechanics and logic, taking advantage of C#'s robust features for game development.

 ### 🚀 Getting Started